 Significance for investors:On the stock exchange, investors may purchase and sell securities at any time to generate profit.
 And why do investors choose the Prague Stock Exchange?
 Because of high dividends and knowledge of local companies, for example.Investors' Guide

 Significance for companies: An initial public offering provides companies with sufficient capital to be used to finance investments and research or, for example, penetrate other markets.
 The PSE offers several markets suitable for different types of companies – from the elite Prime Market for large companies to START Market for smaller and innovative Czech companies.Issuers' Guide

 PSE and its subsidiaries form the PX Group.
 In addition to the Exchange, the most important member in the Group is Central Securities Depository Prague (CSD Prague) which has a dominant position in the area of settlement of securities trades on the Czech capital market.
 PX Group also co-operates with POWER EXCHANGE CENTRAL EUROPE (PXE) which offers power and gas trading.

-PSE is a member in the CEESEG, which also includes Vienna Stock Exchange (Wiener Börse).
-At the international level, CEESEG coordinates joint measures to increase the visibility of its markets and to acquire professional market participants such as data vendors and index licensees, institutional investors and trading participants for the member exchanges.
+PSE closely cooperates with Vienna Stock Exchange (Wiener Börse).
+At the international level, this cooperation enables joint measures to increase the visibility of both markets and to acquire professional market participants such as data vendors and index licensees, institutional investors and trading participants for the member exchanges.